 Bachelor’s Degree Programme in Computer Science

 The bachelor study programme in Computer Science is intended for students who would like to learn the lasting foundations of computer science and to become proficient in its methods and approaches.
 A soundly built theoretical base is invaluable for working with applications and software development, and is a necessity for further study and research in computer science.
 The study programme usually takes three years to complete, and ends with a state final examination, after the successful completion of which the student is awarded the title of Bachelor of Science.
 The degree awarded is accredited by the Ministry of Education, Youth, and Sports of the Czech Republic and is internationally recognized.
 The language of instruction is English.

 In the first year, there are basic mathematical courses (Mathematical Analysis 1, Linear Algebra 1, Linear Algebra 2, Discrete Mathematics) and introductory courses in algorithms (Introduction to Algorithms, Algorithms and Data Structures 1), programming (Programming 1, Programming 2) and computers (Principles of Computers, Introduction to Networking, Introduction to Linux).

 During the second year students learn further mathematical theory (Combinatorics and Graph Theory 1, Mathematical Analysis 2, Propositional and Predicate Logic, Probability and Statistics 1), as well as the theoretical basics of programming and computers (Algorithms and Data Structures II, Automata and Grammars, Database Systems).
 In the second year, students are also required to learn some practical programming and to present an Individual Software Project.
-Students choose other courses according to their individual needs and interests, and they also select which of the six specializations they would like to pursue: General Computer Science, Programming and Software Development, System Programming, Databases and Web, Artificial Intelligence or Computer Graphics, Vision and Game Development.
+Students choose other courses according to their individual needs and interests, and they also select which of the three specializations they would like to pursue: General Computer Science, Databases and Web or Artificial Intelligence.